Georgia Car Insurance Guide

 Georgia isn’t a no-fault state.
 It’s a fault state, where drivers that cause an accident are responsible for covering the costs of all parties.
 This is why you need liability insurance to drive in Georgia.
 Otherwise, you would be on the hook for potentially thousands in damages.

-Your insurer will declare your car to be a total loss if the damages cost more than your car’s actual cash value (ACV).
+Your insurer will declare your vehicle a total loss if the damages cost more than your car’s actual cash value (ACV).
 Every state has its own rules for how and when a car becomes a total loss.

 Georgia uses the total loss formula (TLF) to decide if a car is totaled.
 With the TLF, a car is a total loss if the damages plus the salvage value are more than the ACV.
 If your car isn’t a total loss, your insurer will return it to you so that you may repair it.